kushal1989/kushal1989/README.md

 ---

 ### 💡 Projects
+- 🧠 [Semantic Face Generation from Natural Language using GANs](https://github.com/kushal1989/Semantic-Face-Generation-from-NaturalLanguage-using-GANs): A GAN-powered model that generates realistic face images from text descriptions.

-- 🧠 [Face to BMI](https://github.com/kushal1989/Face-to-BMI): A deep learning-based web app that predicts BMI using facial images.
+- 🧠 [Face-to-BMI-Predicting-Body-Mass-Index-Using-Neural-Networks](https://github.com/kushal1989/Face-to-BMI): A deep learning-based web app that predicts BMI using facial images.
 Built with EfficientNetV2 and Streamlit.
-- 🧾 [Resume Analyser](https://github.com/kushal1989/Resume-Analyser): A smart resume screening tool that analyzes resumes, suggests skills and courses, and provides a score.
+- 🧾 [ResumeRanker](https://github.com/kushal1989/Resume-Analyser): A smart resume screening tool that analyzes resumes, suggests skills and courses, and provides a score.
-- 📚 [Book Donation Website](https://github.com/kushal1989/Book-Donation-Website): A platform for users to donate and receive books, aimed at promoting book reuse and education access.
+- 📚 [BookWish-Connecting-Donors-and-Readers](https://github.com/kushal1989/Book-Donation-Website): A platform for users to donate and receive books, aimed at promoting book reuse and education access.
-- 📊 [Data Visualizer](https://github.com/kushal1989/Data-Visualizer): Visualizes uploaded CSV data using charts and plots with Plotly and Streamlit.
+- 📊 [Data-Sculptor](https://github.com/kushal1989/Data-Visualizer): Visualizes uploaded CSV data using charts and plots with Plotly and Streamlit.
-- 🧩 [Quiz App](https://github.com/kushal1989/Quiz-App-): A fun and interactive quiz application that allows users to test their knowledge across various topic
+- 🧩 [Interactive-Quiz-App](https://github.com/kushal1989/Quiz-App-): A fun and interactive quiz application that allows users to test their knowledge across various topic

 ---